Rockridge/ Temescal

 Market Hall, to the south of the BART station, reminds me of Montreal’s amazing Atwater Market … or an indoor Parisian Rue Cler.
 Market Hall has Highwire Coffee Roasters, Market Hall Bakery, The Pasta Shop, flowers, wine, fish, butchers, and produce.
 Oliveto Cafe and Restaurant is on the corner.

 Early one morning Carol and I headed up to Tilden Park to see the moon and planets rise in the east.
-Afterwards we headed down to the Rockridge Cafe for a full breakfast.
+Afterward we headed down to the Rockridge Cafe for a full breakfast.

-Heading north on College from BART, you’ll find neighborhood favorite Zachary’s for deep dish Chicago pizza, the Claremont Diner with a fascinating selection of large-gauge trains and prints, Claremont Rug Gallery (a visual treat), Yasai produce market (another visual treat) La Farine Bakery and Ver Brugge Meats, with old fashioned signs hand lettered onto white butcher paper; all are on the same block near Alcatraz.
+Heading north on College from BART, you’ll find neighborhood favorite Zachary’s for deep-dish Chicago pizza, Claremont Rug Companhy (a visual treat), Yasai produce market (another visual treat) La Farine Bakery, and Ver Brugge Meats, with old fashioned signs hand-lettered onto white butcher paper; all are on the same block near Alcatraz.

 Temescal